Chalcides lanzai

 Chalcides lanzai, or Lanza's skink, is a species of skink, a lizard in the family Scincidae.
 The species is endemic to Morocco.

 Taxonomy

 Chalcides lanzai has been considered a subspecies of Chalcides montanus and of Chalcides ocellatus.

 Etymology

 The specific name, lanzai, is in honor of Italian herpetologist Benedetto Lanza.

 Habitat

 C. lanzai is usually found in forest and grassland areas, and is common in the areas where it can be found.

 Conservation status

 C. lanzai is unlikely to be under serious threat, though it has been affected from habitat degradation due to overgrazing.

 Reproduction

 Adult females of the species C. lanzai give birth to live young.
+Its mode of reproduction has been described as being viviparous and as being ovoviviparous.